-18.4 TRIMMERS AND SPEED-SYSTEM SETTINGS
+16.4 TRIMMERS AND SPEED-SYSTEM SETTINGS

-You are free to experiment with all possible settings, as long as you are on safe altitude and watch the weather.
-Fully opened trimmers increase the speed of the wing and with it overall penetration, but carry inherent, increased risk of collapse and require caution and prudence.
+You are free to experiment with all possible settings, as long as you are at safe altitude and watch the weather.
+Fully opened trimmers increase the speed of the wing and with it overall penetration and stability, but when trimmers are opened it is highly recommended to use secondary steering only (stabilo steering), using the main brake handles will increase the risk of a collapse.